Question to the Rav:

-My reason for writing this is my concern in my impartial decision making ability.
-Specifically, I have been going out with a girl for a while now and I am deeply attracted to her personality.
-I enjoy our time together, our conversations of deep meaning, and I have absolutely no physical attraction to her.
-Maybe this is the way Hashem is trying to repay me but I am not sure what to do.
-Is vision of physical beauty something that is truly important.
-I tend to think that that is one of the most ideals of marriage; again I stress that I may may have my ideals distorted.
-How important is this?
-Is attraction that important?
-Can I overcome this and look at the big picture?
+I struggle with lust for many years.
+I have been going out with a girl for a while now and I am deeply attracted to her personality.
+I enjoy our time together, our conversations of deep meaning.
+But I have little physical attraction to her.
+I am not sure what to do.
+Is vision of physical beauty something that is truly important?
 Will this matter in 5, 10, 25, 50 years?
-I feel like no one will really understand how much this would really matter to me.

 Let me share with you my observation of many years of experience.

 My most valuable teaching in psychiatry came from a buddy, with whom I was discussing a patient.
 He interrupted me, saying, “Twerski, stop talking logic!”
 He was right.
 I was dealing with an emotional problem, trying to apply logic.
 Emotions are not subject to logic, nor are facts subject to logic.

 You comment about friends who look at other women even though they are married.
 The fact is that their wives may be exceedingly beautiful, but this does not stop them from looking at other women.
 But if their wives are so attractive, why do they look at other women?
 That is a logical question.
 Whatever causes a man to gaze at other women is not affected by his wife’s beauty.

 I had a case of a man who was married to a model of stunning beauty.
 He was attracted to other women and developed a sex addiction.
 On the other hand, I knew a man whose wife was terribly unattractive, but he was madly in love with her.